 We all contend with this internal struggle which is probably what brings us to our mats again & again.

-Could I caress myself with positivity, loving kindness and compassion instead of hating the way i was showing up, cursing the whole experience and chalking it up to one big shit storm?
+Could I caress myself with positivity, loving kindness and compassion instead of hating the way my body was showing up, cursing the whole experience and chalking it up to one big shit storm?

 “Love the body that you are in!” says the teacher…how poignant.

-Yes, i could make that choice , It is within my power to do so, It is a better choice.
+Yes, I could make that choice , It is within my power to do so, It is the better choice.